IVAR Privacy Notice

 We do not sell, rent or trade your information with any third parties.

-We do not share your information with any third parties without your consent, except from what is described below:
+Unless we have your permission, we do not share your information with any third parties except from what is described below:

 Divert Digital Ltd